veraPDF/verapdf-webapp-gui/README.md

 To execute unit tests run:

-`npm test`
+`yarn test`

 This will launch the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 **Using pdf.js submodule**

-To run the app using pdfjs submodule instead of npm dependency add an environment variable `USE_PDFJS_FROM_SOURCES=true` to your start configuration.
+To run the app using pdfjs submodule instead of yarn dependency add an environment variable `USE_PDFJS_FROM_SOURCES=true` to your start configuration.

-To switch back to the pdfjs npm dependency remove the environment variable or set `USE_PDFJS_FROM_SOURCES=false`.
+To switch back to the pdfjs yarn dependency remove the environment variable or set `USE_PDFJS_FROM_SOURCES=false`.

 ## Running in Docker